 Best New Finds of the Quarter

 “The Life We Bury” is a thoughtful, well-written novel, with a main character who has some depth, wrapped around a satisfying mystery, that delivers an emotional punch as well as moments of tense drama.

-The frame of the story is that college student, Joe Talbert, while seeking someone he can interview for a college assignment to write a piece of biography, meets dying old man, who has spent the last thirty years in prison for the rape and murder of a fourteen year old girl.
+The frame of the story is that college student, Joe Talbert, while seeking someone he can interview for a college assignment to write a piece of biography, meets a dying old man, who has spent the last thirty years in prison for the rape and murder of a fourteen-year-old girl.
 As Joe captures the old man’s story he begins to wonder if the conviction was valid.

 A lot of novels would have stopped there.
 It’s one of those promising premises, offering twists and turns and flashbacks, that Harlen Coben has built his career on and kept huge numbers of readers very happy with.

 Allen Esken uses the mystery as a starting point to explore other questions.
 How should we live with the things that we’ve done that we are ashamed of?
 When we are trapped in circumstances that drag us away from what we want and who we want to be, what should we do?
 What do we owe to family, to friends, to strangers and to ourselves?
 At its heart, this novel asks us to consider what it means to live an honourable life and how far that is compatible with living a happy one.

 After I’ve forgotten exactly how the details of the mystery worked out and why I thought which person did what, I will remember the main characters in “The Life We Bury” with fondness and compassion.
 What more can you ask of a mystery novel, any novel perhaps, than that?

 “The Scorpion Rules” is a beautifully told story about really bad things.